 - If planting a new hedgerow, plan for a more diverse hedgerow with many different native trees and shrubs as well as wildflowers at the base.
 The more diverse the hedgerow, the more diverse the species that utilise it.
 If possible bank it like the old hedgerows; this creates more than one habitat.

 - Don’t be too neat and tidy!
 Allow hedgerows to mature and flower, cut on a 3-year rotation, if at all.
 Cut as late in the cutting season as possible, between November and February.
 On roadsides, cut just the side protruding on to the road annually.

 - Similarly allow the hedgerow bases and other field margins to flower and set seed before cutting – this may require some fencing, consider 2m out, during the main flowering period (May-July).

 - If you are able to create some new habitats on your farm, remember that they are more likely to be colonised and used if they are close to, or connected to, existing habitats.
 Do not destroy an already functioning habitat to create another.

-- For instance, create and manage a pond for wildlife, choose a degraded wet area rather than one which is already supporting wetland wildlife.
+- How about creating and managing a pond for wildlife, choose a degraded wet area rather than one which is already supporting wetland wildlife.